View | Modify | Create | Collaborate

 Graphics Processing Units (GPUs) are the major sources of revenue for the company.
 GPUs are used by gamers or design professionals for high performance and 3D graphics.
 Nvidia's GPU lineup includes GeForce for PC gaming, GeForce NOW for cloud-based game-streaming service, Quadro for design professionals working in computer-aided design, video editing, special effects and other creative applications, Tesla for AI utilizing deep learning and accelerated computing, leveraging the parallel computing capabilities of GPUs for general purpose computing, and GRID to provide the power of NVIDIA graphics through the cloud and datacenters.

 Nvidia's solid growth for its Tegra Processors segment in the recent quarters can partly be attributed to growth in its SOC modules for consoles, such as Nintendo Switch.
-Note that Nintendo Switch has been a very successful console, and more than 20 million units have been sold since its launch last year.
-Nintendo Switch sales are expected to ramp up and reach over 37 million units by March 2019.
-The console uses Nvidia’s SOC modules, and such growth in the demand for console will bode well for Nvidia.
+Note that Nintendo Switch has been a very successful console, and more than 40 million units have been sold since its launch in 2018.
+The console uses Nvidia’s SOC modules, and further growth in the demand for console will bode well for Nvidia.

 GPU-accelerated data centers are expanding in both High Performance Computing (HPC) and the cloud, driven by the growth of deep learning and Big Data.
 GPU’s have become the accelerator of choice for hyper scale data centers due to their superior programmability, competitive performance, and power efficiency.
 The launch of VR can lead to potential growth in the enterprise segment, across multiple industries.
 Nvidia powers IBM lesson and Facebook’s big source server form Artificial Intelligence (AI).
 It is present in AI platforms at hyperscale giants such as Microsoft, Amazon, Alibaba, and Baidu for both training and real time influence.
 Nvidia is engaged with nearly 3,500 companies and organization in the development of the deep learning technology.

-The gaming ecosystem and the gaming industry is approximately $100 billion large.
-Growth in gaming is expected to be fueled by the anticipation of new blockbuster games, the rise of eSports, the emergence of new technologies like virtual reality (VR) and Direct X, and the expansion in developing countries.
-Nvidia’s gaming platform has been growing at a >25% rate for the last two years.
-Since Nvidia has not fully penetrated the market, it believes there is ample scope for growth.
+Growth in gaming is expected to be fueled by the continued anticipation of new blockbuster games, the rise of eSports, the emergence of new technologies like virtual reality (VR) and Direct X, and the expansion in developing countries.
+Nvidia’s gaming platform has been growing at a >30% rate for the last four years.
+Since Nvidia has still not fully penetrated the market, it believes there is ample scope for growth.